Backcheck 2.0 Verifications

 - About Us

-Canadian privacy laws help ensure employees have the knowledge and control of how their personal information is handled.
-Non-compliance with privacy laws can take a toll on employee relations and put the organization at the risk of a privacy complaint or legal action.
-Sterling Talent Solutions recently hosted a webinar discussing employee rights in Canada, Employee Rights, Part 1: Privacy in Canada presented by Mark Sward, Director of Privacy at Sterling Talent Solutions.
+Canadian privacy laws help ensure employees have knowledge and control over how their personal information is handled by employers.
+Non-compliance with privacy laws can take a toll on employee relations and put the employer at the risk of a privacy complaint or legal action.

-There are many ways that the PIPEDA privacy principles should be applied within an organization.
-Perhaps the most important are transparency and sharing why the information is being collected.
+There are many ways that the PIPEDA privacy principles should be applied to hiring processes.
+Perhaps the two most important factors to consider are 1) the need for transparency in the process of collecting personal candidate information and 2) requirements for disclosing why the information is being collected.
 In the case of background screening, employers generally must receive consent from candidates before performing the screening.
-Employers need to be transparent with the process, set expectations for the candidate and be prepared to answer questions about how the background check information will be used to make a hiring decision.
+Employers need to be transparent with the process, set expectations for the candidate, and be prepared to answer questions about how the background check information will be used to make a hiring decision.

-The purpose of collecting and handling personal information must be reasonable, legal and necessary to achieve a certain goal.
+The purpose of collecting and handling personal information must be reasonable, legal, and necessary to achieve a stated goal.
 To determine if the purpose is reasonable, the relationship between the information and the duties and responsibilities of the position must be kept in mind.
 For example, you should ask the following questions before collecting police information:

-Organizations will also need to keep privacy in mind when carrying out employee monitoring, investigations and recurring background checks.
-Organizations should have a clear, detailed and reasonable policy in place for monitoring their employee activities.
-Recurring background checks may need to be more limited then pre-employment checks and should be relatively infrequent.
-While consent for having the re-checks may be done at the beginning of employment, it is helpful to provide new notification to employees shortly before new checks are conducted.
+Organizations will also need to keep privacy in mind when carrying out employee monitoring, investigations, and recurring background checks.
+It is important to have a clear, detailed, and reasonable policy in place for monitoring their employee activities.
+Recurring background checks may need to be more limited then pre-employment checks, and should be relatively infrequent.
+While consent for having the re-checks may be possible at the beginning of employment, it is helpful to provide new notification to employees shortly before new checks are conducted to refresh employees’ memory and give them an opportunity to update their personal information.

 The security and retention of private information are also regulated by provincial and federal privacy laws.
-Different types of employee records may need to be kept for different reasons and different lengths of time.
+Different types of employee records may need to be retained for different reasons and different lengths of time.
 Privacy laws require personal information be deleted or anonymized once it is no longer needed to achieve the purpose it was collected for or to satisfy other legal or business purposes.
-It is a good practice to keep information used to make a decision for a minimum of one to two years to satisfy legal requirements, permit access and respond to privacy or human rights complaints.
+It is good practice to keep information used to make a decision for a minimum of one to two years to satisfy legal requirements, permit access, and respond to privacy or human rights complaints.
+Some provincial privacy laws mandate a minimum one-year retention period when data has been used to make a decision.

 Employee information is highly sensitive.
-Paper documents should be under lock and key and electronic records should be only available to those that need to know.
+Paper documents should be under lock and key, while electronic records should be only available to those who “need to know.”

-Find out more about employee rights and privacy laws in Canada by checking out the On Demand version of the very informative webinar.
+Find out more about employee rights and privacy laws in Canada by checking out the Compliance Hub.

 This publication is for informational purposes only and nothing contained in it should be construed as legal advice.
 We expressly disclaim any warranty or responsibility for damages arising out this information.
 We encourage you to consult with legal counsel regarding your specific needs.
 We do not undertake any duty to update previously posted materials.